MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

 4. Switch problematic rules back to Audit.

   >[!Note]
-  >For problematic rules (rules creating too much noise), it is better to create exclusions than to turn rules off or switching back to Adit.
+  >For problematic rules (rules creating too much noise), it is better to create exclusions than to turn rules off or switching back to Audit.
 You will have to determine what is best for your environment.

   >[!Tip]
   >When available, take advantage of the Warn mode setting in rules to limit disruptions.
 Enabling ASR rules in Warn mode enables you to capture triggered events and view their potential disruptions, without actually blocking end-user access.
 Learn more: [Warn mode for users](attack-surface-reduction.md#warn-mode-for-users).